gnana997/ipc-jsonrpc/examples/echo-client/README.md

 # Echo Client Example

-This example demonstrates how to use the `@gnana997/ipc-jsonrpc` Node.js/TypeScript client to communicate with the Go echo server.
+This example demonstrates how to use the `node-ipc-jsonrpc` Node.js/TypeScript client to communicate with the Go echo server.

 ## Features Demonstrated